PacLII Home | Databases | WorldLII | Search | Feedback

 6 February 1997

-The applicant wast was admitted as a Legal Practitioner to the Supreme Court of Tasmania on the 4th September 1992 and to the High Court of Australia on 14th September as a barrister and solicitor.
+The applicant was admitted as a Legal Practitioner to the Supreme Court of Tasmania on the 4th September 1992 and to the High Court of Australia on 14th September as a barrister and solicitor.

 The Law Society of Papua New Guinea opposes this applicant for admission on the ground that the applicant has had no post admission experience in a prescribed country.